How to React to An IVF Failure

 Surrogates also tell us that the relationship with their intended parents can feel different following a failed transfer.
 The intended parents may distance themselves and become less communicative than they may have been prior to the failed embryo transfer.
 This can lead to surrogates wondering if the intended parents are blaming them for the failed transfer.

 The overwhelming probability is that, while they may be trying to find answers, the intended parents are not blaming you; they are just sad that the results were negative.
 Many intended parents feel as though using IVF with a surrogate is a sure-fire way to achieve pregnancy on the first shot.
 Any setbacks, especially after the long road they’ve likely already traveled on their own prior to surrogacy, can be very difficult for them to manage.
 They may indeed pull back from your relationship for a time, but this is done as a way to manage their own disappointment and sadness, not because they’re upset with you.

 Understand that, in most cases, the intended parents are also giving you space to manage your own emotions following a failed transfer.
 They often worry that you will take the failure hard and need space as well.
 Don’t be afraid to continue communicating with them during the time between transfers but understand that their replies may not be as swift or as lengthy as you’ve become accustomed to.

 In most cases, the relationship will self-regulate and amp up again with the preparation for your next cycle and transfer.
 If you need to speak with someone about your emotions dealing with the failed transfer or with your relationship with your intended parents during the time between transfers, your Surro-Support survey is a good way to initiate communication with our staff.
-You can also reach out to your case specialist or a member of Fertility Counseling Services to talk.
+You can also reach out to your case specialist or mental health specialist to talk.
 These sounding boards can offer the support you need to get back on track and ready for your next attempt.